lsds/intravisor/runtime/musl-lkl/lkl/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 number, it is advised to check what value other parts of the kernel return when the same kind of request fails.

-The callback function takes at least the argument with struct snd_pcm_substream pointer.
+The callback function takes at least the argument with :c:type:`struct snd_pcm_substream <snd_pcm_substream>` pointer.
 To retrieve the chip record from the given substream instance, you can use the following macro.